-Other business activities includes our CSS contract manufacturing results, our human health business and expenses associated with our dedicated veterinary medicine R&D organization, research alliances, U.S. regulatory affairs and other operations focused on the development of our products.
+Other business activities includes our CSS contract manufacturing results, our human health diagnostics business and expenses associated with our dedicated veterinary medicine R&D organization, research alliances, U.S. regulatory affairs and other operations focused on the development of our products.
 Other R&D-related costs associated with non-U.S. market and regulatory activities are generally included in the International segment.

-Other business activities net loss increased by \$11 million, or 3%, in 2019 compared with 2018, reflecting an increase in R&D project investments, compensation-related costs and the inclusion of Abaxis expenses since acquisition in July 2018, partially offset by revenue from the acquired Abaxis human health business and more favorable foreign exchange rates in 2019.
+Other business activities net loss increased by \$24 million, or 8%, in 2018 compared with 2017, reflecting an increase in R&D project investments, compensation-related costs, the inclusion of Abaxis expenses and unfavorable foreign exchange, partially offset by revenue from the acquired Abaxis human health diagnostics business.